3 Ways To Fix Those Painting Booboos

 You can create boxes with your paper.
 See the included pattern and feel free to copy and download it for your use.
 I have also created a book of boxesto be used with watercolor paper available on Lulu called Boxes, Boxes, Boxes by Denise McGill.

 You can create fans, which come in very handy at family reunions.
 These are invariably held in parks during the summer months and therefore make great gifts.
 I have written a few articles on making fans and include patterns here.

 Make gift bags for all occasions using good watercolor paper.
 Paper bags from your own paintings look really clever and make a hit any time of year.

-Also cut portions of your watercolor paintings to use for homemade cards.
+Also, cut portions of your watercolor paintings to use for homemade cards.
 Very memorable.

-Another Mixed Media approach
+Another Mixed Media Approach

 Create a mixed media project using oil paints and acrylic medium.
 This is a fun project for the artist who has never mixed these different mediums.
 Take a watercolor painting and cover it lightly with acrylic matte medium.
 Do not press hard or stir the medium on the watercolor much as you can pull up the paint below without meaning to.
 When the medium is dry it can now be covered with a thin oil antiquing.
 Use burnt umber and Liquin medium.
 The Liquin will cause the oil paint to dry quickly.
 Paint the thin layer all over the painting and allow it to almost dry.
 After about 10 to 15 minutes use a paper towel to lift some of the paint back up to give an antiqued effect.
 You can add another layer after this one dries completely, to give a darker perimeter or darken areas you aren’t happiest with.
-I makes a very interesting painting effect and spruces up an otherwise dull painting.
+It makes a very interesting painting effect and spruces up an otherwise dull painting.